trpc-group/trpc/docs/en/trpc_protocol_design.md

 In order to support these capabilities and requirements, the overall design of the tRPC protocol is as follows:

-Protocol header (custom design) + Protocol body (use protobuf by default, extensible)
+Protocol header (custom design) + Protocol body (use Protobuf by default, extensible)

 # Design And Implementation